 I provide a full range of editorial and marketing services to book publishers, literary agents, and individual authors, including manuscript and proposal evaluation, proposal development, conceptual and structural editing, line editing, and writing instruction/ coaching.

-Clients include Basic Books, Bold Type/Nation Books, PublicAffairs, Portfolio/Current, DaCapo Lifelong, Running Press, and Seal Press; authors developing books for SoundsTrue, Cambridge University Press, and Skyhorse; as well as PR firm RFBinder, the Open Society Institute, the Center for the Study of Affect Regulation, All In Solutions Counseling Center, The Narrative Trust, and individual agents and authors.
+Clients include Basic Books, Bold Type/Nation Books, PublicAffairs, Portfolio/Current, DaCapo/Hachette Go, Running Press, and Seal Press; and authors developing books for Atria, Cambridge University Press, The Penguin Press, SoundsTrue, and Skyhorse; as well as PR firm RFBinder, the Open Society Institute, the Center for the Study of Affect Regulation, The Narrative Trust, and Northwell Health.

 I helped to found and provided creative direction for this 'small but noisy' independent nonfiction trade book publishing company for 17 years, while also acquiring and editing books.
 Books I've acquired and/or edited have been New York Times, Washington Post, Los Angeles Times, and regional bestsellers; and winners of and finalists for the Overseas Press Club, Helen Bernstein, Ralph Gleason, Action Against Hunger, Harry Chapin, and Books for a Better Life awards; among others.